-Temporary food businesses or mobile food vendors that wish to operate at a Council-approved event must fill in a Temporary Food Business Application for approval.
+Temporary food businesses or mobile food vendors that wish to operate at a Council-approved event must register for an eServices account and apply for a Temporary and mobile food business notification for approval.

 Except if registered for non-profit or charitable organisations, all temporary food businesses must pay an approval to operate fee.

 Proof of registration with a Council permits temporary food businesses to operate outside the local government area without having to pay an additional fee.
-For information contact our Customer Contact Centre on either 4325 8222 or 4350 5555.
+For information contact our Customer Contact Centre on 02 4306 7900.

 NSW Food Authority